glenlovett/glenlovett.github.io/_posts/biking/2016-05-13-into-the-Berkshires.markdown

 ---
 ## The first test

 I knew going into today that the next two days would be physically challenging.
 Today due to the steep climbs and tomorrow due to a long ride.
-In fact, the hills today are some of the largest I'll encounter into further towards the west coast.
+In fact, the hills today are some of the largest I'll encounter until further towards the west coast.
 So I'm glad to say I got through them ok!

-My ride started finishing the last of the Rail Trail out of Hadley.
+My ride started off by finishing the last of yesterday's Rail Trail out of Hadley.
 I crossed the Connecticut River, making good progress but knowing to pace myself.
 But I didn't want to go too slowly, as I knew that rain was moving in from the West.

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160513_093200065_HDR.jpg)
 *The Connecticut River*